dhruvshah/WeatherApp/README.md

 - Add Image Caching to display weather icons (for eg. update SDWebImage or Kingfisher pod)
 - Hourly Forecast Update and render some more details on weather app
 - More Unit tests

+### Things to take in to account
+- Noticed some API error when getting location for `London, UK` city since `National Weather Service API` doesnot support it.
+This will be logged as error in getLocation API.
+Hence, removed the last location `London, UK`

 ### Author
 Dhruv Shah